floored1585/SpawnerGuard/README.md

 A simple plugin for disabling spawners of specific entities.

 ## Requirements
-This plugin is built against the [Spigot](http://www.spigotmc.org) MineCraft server.
+This plugin is built against the [Spigot](http://www.spigotmc.org) Minecraft server.
 Your mileage may vary with other servers.

 To install, simply place the JAR in your plugins folder.